-Play therapy is a psychotherapeutic approach primarily used to help children age 3 to 12 years explore their lives and freely express repressed thoughts and emotions through play.
+Play therapy is a psychotherapeutic approach primarily used to help children age 3 to 12 years to explore their lives and freely express repressed thoughts and emotions through play.
 Therapeutic play normally takes place in a safe, comfortable playroom, where very few rules or limits are imposed on the child, encouraging free expression and allowing the therapist to observe the child’s choices, decisions and play style.
 The goal is to help children learn to express themselves in healthier ways, become more respectful and empathetic and discover new and more positive ways to solve problems.

 Play therapy helps to decrease those behavioural and emotional difficulties that interfere significantly with a child’s normal functioning.
 Inherent in this aim is improved communication and understanding between the child and his parents.
-Less obvious goals include improved verbal expression, ability for self observation, improved impulse control more adaptive ways of coping with anxiety and frustration and improved capacity to trust and to relate to others.
-In this type of treatment play therapy is used treat problems that are interfering with the child’s normal development.
+Less obvious goals include improved verbal expression, the ability for self-observation, improved impulse control more adaptive ways of coping with anxiety and frustration and improved capacity to trust and to relate to others.
+In this type of treatment play therapy is used to treat problems that are interfering with the child’s normal development.

-Play therapy is used when children with social or emotional deficits learn to communicate better, change their behaviour, develop problem solving skills and relate to others in positive ways.
+Play therapy is used when children with social or emotional deficits learn to communicate better, change their behaviour, develop problem-solving skills and relate to others in positive ways.
 It is appropriate for children undergoing or witnessing stressful events in their lives, such as a serious illness or hospitalization, domestic violence, abuse, traumas, family crisis or upsetting changes in their environment.

 Play therapy can help children with academic and social problems like: